+Per share Total

+Initial public offering price \$ \$

+Underwriting discount \$ \$

-Initial public offering price Underwriting discount Proceeds, before expenses to MagnaChip Semiconductor (Corporation Per share \$ \$ \$ Total \$ \$ \$ - shares of common stock, the unde ne initial public offering price less the und erwriting discount. e up to an The underwriters expect to deliver the shares again st payment in New York, New York on , 2008.
+Proceeds, before expenses to MagnaChip Semiconductor Corporation \$ \$

+To the extent that the underwriters sell more than shares of common stock, the underwriters have the option to purchase up to an additional shares from the selling stockholders at the initial public offering price less the underwriting discount.

+The underwriters expect to deliver the shares against payment in New York, New York on , 2008.

 Goldman, Sachs & Co.
+UBS Investment Bank Credit Suisse

+Citi Lehman Brothers

-UBS Investment Bank C redit Suisse Citi Lehman Brot thers Jefferies & Company JMP Securi ties
+Jefferies & Company JMP Securities

 Prospectus dated , 2008